Please take a few moments to fill out this survey to help us learn a little more about you:

-You feel it in your gut.
+You feel it in your gut

 Something isn’t quite right.

-You never saw yourself waking up every morning, rushing to get out the door, hitting heavy traffic, clocking in, working at a job you find completely boring.
+You never saw yourself waking up every morning rushing to get out the door, and hitting the heavy traffic, only to clock in to work at a job you find completely boring.

 You never dreamed about putting your passions aside to be doing something you hate, just to pay bills.